Adikesava Perumal temple, Mylapore: Religious importance

-The goddess Mayuravalli is worshipped with Bilva leaves, which is otherwise used only in Shiva temples.
+The goddess Mayuravalli is worshipped with Bilva leaves, which are otherwise used only in Shiva temples.
 Shiva, Parvati, and Lakshmi in the form of Mayuravalli are believed to have worshipped Adi Kesava Perumal and got relieved off their curses.
-It is believed that Pey Alvar was taught by goddess Mayuravalli.
+It is believed that Pey Alvar was taught by Mayuravalli.
 Following the legend of the temple, the temple is frequented by devotees praying for their education and also for getting a good married life.
 The temple and Kapaleeshwarar Temple are the oldest extant monuments in Mylapore.